artemgilmanov/OnlineShopWebApp/README.md

 ### WebApp

 The web app is based on Model-View-Controller **(MVC)** pattern.
 Models between the database and view are mapped manually.
-All views use **Bootstrap**.
+All views use **Razor pages** and **Bootstrap**.
 The app is separated into three areas: Admin, User, and Brand.

 ### Users